-My BFF was called to be stake Young Women President today.
-Her stake President called in her husband to talk with him privately before extending the call.
-This makes me so angry.
-How can you trust someone to oversee the training of all of your ward’s youth adult leaders, manage a camp for 250 or so girls, plan and execute stake youth conferences, temple trips, and activities, and oversee the largest budget on the stake level but not trust them to decide FOR THEMSELVES if they are capable of performing these duties?
+How can you trust someone to oversee the training of all of your ward’s youth adult leaders, manage a camp for 250 or so girls, plan and execute stake youth conferences, temple trips, and activities, and oversee the largest budget on the stake level, but not trust them to decide FOR THEMSELVES if they are capable of performing these duties?

 I’m deadly serious here.
 How can you expect someone to act responsibly in an office who can not be trusted to decide if she can actually perform those duties — but ONLY if she’s married?
-Were she single, that woman would have complete autonomy to determine her degree of church service, but the moment she becomes married — sealed: an heiress to godhood — now suddenly she is incapable of making decisions for herself.
-Her priesthood ordained master must make them for her.
-Is it that choosing to become married is so spectacularly foolish that the decisions of any woman who chooses to enter into it must always be considered suspect?
-Or is it that you really believe women are subordinate to men.
+Were she single, that same woman would have complete autonomy to determine her degree of church service, but the moment she becomes married — sealed: an heiress to godhood — now suddenly she is incapable of making decisions for herself.
+Is it because choosing to become married is so spectacularly foolish that the decisions of any woman who chooses to enter into it must always be considered suspect?
+Or is it that you really believe women are subordinate to men?

 Yeah, we both know which it is.

 And you can say, well, we’re just trying to be sure that the woman has the support of her husband.
-Hen why not extend the call, and ask the husband for his support IF he accepts it?
+Then why not extend the call, and ask the husband for his support IF she accepts it?
 Why are you giving HIM the right of first refusal and not her?